robertduplock/startrekbook.club/content/en/reviews/7-star-trek-the-next-generation-q-a.md

-tags = ["The Next Generation", "Star Trek"] title = "Star Trek: The Next Generation: Q&A Book Review (7)" weight = 7
+tags = ["The Next Generation", "Star Trek"] title = "Star Trek: The Next Generation: Q&A Book Review (7)" weight = 7 phase = 'Phase One: Lead up to Destiny'

 +++
 When Q comes on the TV, I groan and think _oh great this one is a Q episode..._ Can Keith R.A.
 DeCandido do the near-impossible and write a decent Q novel?